maniospas/Blombly/docs/advanced/libs.md

 ## bb.sci

 Provides a small data science package with plotting functionality over vectors.
-Plotting uses `graphics` under the hood.
-Here is an example.
+Plotting uses `graphics` under the hood but automates the event handling code.
+Just create a new struct with the appropriate code inlined, call `plot` to create interactive plots, and finally call `show` to see the result.
+You can overwrite sevreal defaults, also demonstrated below.
+For full UI capabilities, consider using the externally deployed [uibb](https://github.com/maniospas/uibb) engine.

 ```java
 x = list();